Ways To Improve Design Process In A Persona Defined World

 You always know something about the target market.
 There are issues that you have been facing, which might resonate with the target audience as well.
 You might want to include that to your persona.

-Brainstorm around the problem areas that you believe the persona faces, the personality they are likely to have, and the indulgences and behaviour patterns that resonate with your product.
+Brainstorm around the problem areas that you believe the persona faces, the personality they are likely to have, and the indulgences and behavior patterns that resonate with your product.
 You will need to work on at least five personas to start with.
 This will help you further your research and build insights into the target market.

 The design personas you build at this stage are hypothesis that you will be testing and finalizing at a later stage.
 Make sure you don’t reject any persona idea.
 Once you have finalized five, after a whole lot of arguments, keep the others that have been defined as backup.
 They will help you in case the first set goes wrong at the hypothesis testing stage.